-There are currently 24.4 million BlackBerry shares held short by investors – that's known as BlackBerry's "short interest".
-This figure is 7.3% down from 26.3 million last month.
+There are currently 40.2 million BlackBerry shares held short by investors – that's known as BlackBerry's "short interest".
+This figure is 9.1% up from 36.8 million last month.

 There are a few different ways that this level of interest in shorting BlackBerry shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against BlackBerry.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against BlackBerry.

 Find out more about how you can short BlackBerry stock.